Ultimatum (comics): Synopsis

 After controlling Cyclops' visor and Iron Man's lasers into hitting Wolverine, Magneto kills Wolverine by ripping the adamantium from his bones and affecting his cells in such a way that he cannot regenerate.
 Nick Fury arrives with Mister Fantastic, Doctor Doom, and Zarda, and implements his contingency plan.
-Using Jean's telepathy, Fury transmits his memories to Magneto, showing him that the existence of mutants was in fact the result of a misguided genetic super-soldier experiment (the decades-ago merging of Nick Fury's super-soldier blood and the DNA of Wolverine, thereafter alternately known as "Mutant Zero") and not the "divine calling" that Magneto had long thought it was.
-Disillusioned, Magneto immediately reverses the damage he had done to the Earth's magnetic poles.
+Using Jean's telepathy, Fury transmits his memories to Magneto, showing him that the existence of mutants was the result of a misguided genetic super-soldier experiment (the decades-ago merging of Nick Fury's super-soldier blood and the DNA of Wolverine, thereafter alternately known as "Mutant Zero") and not the "divine calling" that Magneto had long thought it was.
+Disillusioned, Magneto reverses the damage he had done to Earth's magnetic poles.
 Despite insisting that Professor X would have forgiven him, Cyclops disintegrates Magneto's head with his optic blast at Magneto's request.
 The heroes destroy the citadel and leave.
 Eight days later, the world has begun to recover from the devastation.
 Cyclops gives a speech in Washington D.C. before a crowd of anti-mutant protesters.
 He acknowledges Magneto's crimes, but pleads for peace between humans and mutants.
 He also announces that Congress is currently voting on a bill that will require all mutants to turn themselves in to the U.S. government or be shot on sight.
 However, Cyclops is fatally shot in the head by an unknown assassin.
 Meanwhile, Thing travels to Latveria and kills Doctor Doom after being informed by Reed Richards that in every one of millions of alternate scenarios he can come up with, the world suffers greatly under Doom's rule unless he is killed.
-In Wundagore, Quicksilver is revealed to be alive and reveals that he was the one who assassinated Cyclops.
+At Mount Wundagore, Quicksilver is revealed to be alive and reveals that he had assassinated Cyclops.
 He then takes Magneto's helmet and swears to carry on his father's dream, all while in the presence of an unknown mastermind – a woman whose identity is hidden in the shadows.